Striving to further the profession with diverse opportunities in continuing education, advocacy, ethics awareness, and networking.

 Statistical supplements are encouraged.
 Papers should generally be between 5 and 20 pages in length with additional supporting material placed in statistical supplements as needed.

 All references to the author’s name shall be removed from the text, footnotes and all supplementary material.
 All references to other materials and indicators created by the author shall be removed or disguised in such a manner that the judging panel cannot identify the author.
+To maintain the integrity of the double-blind review, the author may be asked to refrain from presenting on the topic of their submission to an Association-wide audience until the judging period has concluded.

 The judging panel will not consider any paper that does not comply with these guidelines.

-The decisions of the judging panel will be final and without recourse for reconsideration by the judging panel, the MTA, or sponsoring organizations.
+The decisions of the judging panel will be final and without recourse for reconsideration by the judging panel, the CMT Association, or sponsoring organizations.
 Prior to announcing a decision, the judging panel may in its discretion ask an author to revise a submission.
 The judging panel also reserves the right not to select a winner, for the given year, if it deems that there are no submissions that are worthy of being given the award.